calvint13/School_Projects/README.md

 # These are school projects done in the Nait Data Analytics Program

-## Project 1 - NLP and Text Classification

-In this project, we (group of 3) classified some angry comments into their respective categories of anger.
-The process we followed was roughly:

-We used NLP techniques to process the training data.
-We trained models to predict which class(es) each comment belongs to.
-A comment can belong to any number of classes, including none.
-We generated predictions for each of the comments in the test data.
-We wrote our test data predictions to a CSV file, which was then scored.
-We used various models and NLP libraries.
-We thought about the problem, looked back to see if there was anything that might help, gave it a try, and observed the results.
-We regularly referred to a "toolkit" of techniques, not knowing which ones we'd need, but aimed for a simple goal: if it made the predictions more accurate, it was helpful.
-There wasn't one specific solution; there were many potential approaches.

-## Project 2 - Veggie Classification

-In this assignment, we classified images of vegetables.

-Parts
-We performed two separate classifications:

-First, we created a model from scratch.
-Then, we used transfer learning with a pretrained model of our choice, adapted to this data.
-There wasn't an explicit evaluation of accuracy, but we took steps to make each model as accurate as we reasonably could, using any tuning options available.
-Additionally, we structured our work into a well-organized and clear notebook that explained what we did and found.
-We considered the following elements:

-Sections and headings.
-A description of the approach taken (e.g., what we did to determine size, tune, evaluate, etc.).
-Visualization of important aspects such as a confusion matrix and some images.
-Results, mainly focused on the scoring of the test data.

 ## Assignment 2 - Regression

 Predict the TOTAL COMPENSATION for this year